 How much are dues?

-SEIU-UHW dues—set by a membership vote—are 2% of gross monthly pay with no dues taken from overtime pay or shift differentials.
+SEIU-UHW dues—set by a membership vote—are 2% of regular monthly pay with no dues taken from overtime pay or shift differentials.
 Dues are also capped with a monthly maximum for higher paid workers.
-Most importantly, you will not pay any dues until you’ve negotiated and voted at your clinic to approve a contract and dues cannot be raised without a membership vote.
+Most importantly, you will not pay any dues until you’ve negotiated and voted at your facility to approve a contract and dues cannot be raised without a membership vote.